Cruiser Club Series Racing Outside of the Barrage

 3.5 It is a condition of entry that competing yachts shall permit scrutineers to check the validity of handicaps against certificates and/or class rules.
 Yachts may also be scrutinised to ensure compliance with 1.1 All yachts must display their correct sail numbers or sail number boards or have name boards prominently displayed.

 3.6 Failure to pay the Race Fee within two weeks of a yacht’s first start shall result in previous races being discounted.

 3.7 Providing there are sufficient registered yachts racing will be organised into Fleets.
-A race will consist of two or more yachts.

 3.8 Yachts will be allocated to fleets as the Race Committee see fit.